 Zhijian (Chris) Hao

 Zhijian (Chris) Hao received his B.S. degree in Electrical Engineering from the University of Michigan, Ann Arbor, in 2018.
 His undergraduate research focused on the use of microfluidic devices in bioanalysis.
 In August 2018, he joined Dr. Ansari’s group at Georgia Institute of Technology as a PhD student and continued to work on MEMS technology.
-His current research interests include piezoelectric materials’ applications in RF filters and biomimicry actuators.
+His current research interests include sensor integration in miniature robots, micro robotics, and swarm robotics.

 DeaGyu Kim is a graduate student in Mechanical Engineering.
 He received his B.S. in Mechanical Engineering with concentration in Automation and Robotic Systems from Georgia Institute of Technology in 2016.
 He joined Prof. Ansari’s group in Jan 2018.
 His research interest is on piezoelectric-based micro-actuator to mimic cellular muscles.